ryanzav/birdseye/README.md

 # birdseye
-Generate a bird's eye view of a project's source code.
+Create a bird's eye view of a project's source code.

 [example]: birdseye-example.png "example"